chrqls/node-smile-server/README.md

 * git subtree pull --prefix=docs/public
 * Update the docs
+* If you are making a release, run < node-smile-server >/docs/tools/genreleasenotes.sh > currentrelease.txt , and put these notes into meta/release-notes.md
 * Run hugo from docs dir (to generate the new doc changes)
 * git commit -a
 * git subtree push  --prefix=docs/public git@github.com:RazortoothRTC/node-smile-server.git gh-pages